dewberryants/ANSIcht/README.md

 # Closing Words

-Many thanks go out to the developers of pygame, which ansidote is mostly developed in.
+Many thanks go out to the developers of pygame, which ansi.e is mostly developed in.

 Happy painting!